Goldisinghyadav/Career-Path-Analytics-Dashboard/README.md

 * Data transformation and modeling
 * Writing meaningful DAX measures
 * Designing a clean, professional, and user-friendly dashboard
-* Applying interactive features such as slicers, drill-down.
+* Applying interactive features such as slicers.

 ---